Assertion and Reason Based Questions Rise of Nationalism in Europe Class 10| History Chapter 1

 In the questions given below, there are two statements marked as Assertion (A) and Reason (R).
 Read the statements and choose the correct option.

-1. Both A and R are true and R is correct explanation of the assertion.
+1. Both A and R are true and R is the correct explanation of the assertion.

 2. Both A and R are true but R is not the correct explanation of the assertion.